-The site is located at Grid Reference SO169923.
-The site is surrounded by agricultural land, outlying land uses include residential to the South West at Kerry.
+The site is at Domgay Hall alongside the existing poultry units.
+Ordnance Survey Grid Reference SJ2719 8532.

+The site is surrounded by agricultural land, outlying land uses include residential to the South West at Four Crosses and even further afield is Welshpool to the South West.
 Isolated farm units scatter the landscape.
-The surrounding village network is illustrated on Appendix .0 and on the Aerial Photograph at Appendix 5.0.